 Community Connections - supportive housing and case management for persons exiting detention who have a behavioral health diagnosis and are experiencing homelessness.
 This program is a collaboration with the City of Albuquerque, Bernalillo County Dept. of Behavioral Health Services, and Albuquerque Health Care for the Homeless.

 Homelessness Prevention & Assistance

 Move-in & Eviction Prevention Grants - SHC helps people with one-time rental deposits and other expenses that support people with low incomes in upfront expenses that often act as a barrier to renting an apartment home.
 We have helped over 1500 individuals and families avoid homelessness with these one-time grants.

 Rapid Re-housing Rental Assistance – Rapid Re-housing provides short-term rental assistance and services (1 – 2 years).
 The goals are to help people obtain housing quickly, increase self- sufficiency, and stay housed.
 It is offered without preconditions (such as employment, income, absence of criminal record, or sobriety) and the resources and services provided are tailored to the needs of the person.

 How to Apply

 Program participants must be referred by one of our partnering agencies.
-Rental assistance is available for homeless persons who have behavioral health disorders.
+Rental assistance is available for people experiencing homelessness who have a behavioral health diagnosis or disabling condition.
+Referrals to SHC’s rental assistance programs are made through the Coordinated Entry System and partner behavioral health organizations.
+Referrals to the Community Connections program come from the Bernalillo County's Community Connections Reentry Supportive Housing Program.
 SHC works with a number of local service agencies to offer and refer supportive services to participants in our housing programs.